NielsS79/Win32App-ShortcutDeployment/README.md

 This solution was made with easy configuration in mind.
 You do not need to edit _any_ PowerShell script.
 The only this we need to change is the `shortcut.json` file in the `PAYLOAD` folder, which is of course a JSON-formatted textfile.
 It contains all the configurable values for a shortcut.

 - **Name:** the (file)name the shortcut will receive.
-- **Description:** this text will be entered in the file's Desription attribute.
+- **Description:** this text will be entered in the file's Description attribute.
 - **Target.Program:** the program the shortcut will point to.
 - **Target.Arguments:** the arguments the shortcut will use when executing Target.Program.
 - **Target.WorkingDirectory:** the directory Target.Program will be executed in.